Ataios/GettingAndCleaningData/README.md

 # GettingAndCleaningData
 Final Project repo of the Getting and Cleaning Coursera course by John Hopkins

+Read the CodeBook for details